 Everyone deals with their mental wellbeing differently.
 Find the best services and activities to support your wellbeing.

 Juice has launched a set of dedicated webpages for staff to access and use to consider their own and others' mental wellbeing.

 Designed to be a practical resource, the mental wellbeing webpages provide advice, guidance and signposts to available services, information and activities.

 Also provided by independent external provider, Health Assured, the Staff Counselling Service offers telephone or face to face counselling sessions to staff, where deemed suitable.
 Staff can access up to 8 counselling sessions free of charge.

 Staff Wellbeing Programme of Activities

 The Staff Wellbeing programme provides a variety of free activities for staff, promoting both positive physical and mental wellbeing.

 With a wide range of activities on offer including book group, choir and walking group, there are opportunities for everyone to use their voice for positive wellbeing.

-Through Juice staff also have access to the Wellbeing Zone which allows you to track your progress and has lots of recipes and fitness programmes.
+Through the Staff Wellbeing programme staff also have access to the Wellbeing Zone which allows you to track your progress and has lots of recipes and fitness programmes.